zed/imunifyav-doc/docs/stand_alone_mode/README.md

 #### How to open ImunifyAV UI

-Once ImunifyAV is installed, the web-based UI is available via the domain configured in `UI_PATH`.
+Once ImunifyAV is installed, the web-based UI is available via the domain configured in `ui_path`.

 For example: